 - Report Code : KSI061612306

-The global indoor farming technology market is projected to grow at a CAGR of 10.17% during the forecast period to reach US$38.932 billion by 2027, from US$19.764 billion in 2020.
+The global indoor farming technology market is anticipated to reach US$38.932 billion by 2027 from US$19.764 billion in 2020 with a CAGR of 10.17%.
 Indoor farming is a way of cultivating plants and crops exclusively indoors.
 It frequently uses hydroponics and artificial lighting, where growing conditions can be better controlled, to offer plants a sufficient amount of nutrients and light levels they require for growth.
 Plants of all kinds can be cultivated inside, although the most common are fruits, vegetables, and herbs.
 Rising awareness about the consumption of residue-free food has cleared the pathway for innovative techniques such as indoor farming.

 Increasing agriculture production using less water and land resources

 According to Forbes, By 2050, the world's population is expected to reach 9.7 billion, requiring a 70 percent increase in global food production in the next 30 years to feed everyone.
 Agriculture needs to adapt to use less water and pesticides, make crops less vulnerable to climate change, and meanwhile provide more consistent yields.
 When compared to outside farming, indoor farms recirculate and reuse water, requiring 95 percent less water to cultivate the same crops.
 The average production of standard lettuce farming doubled when cultivated vertically, according to the US Department of Agriculture.
 The transpiration process happens when plants or commodities are cultivated in vertical greenhouses, allowing farmers to reuse the water for irrigation.
 Greater production from less area is necessary, and indoor farming aids in a higher yield of various crops.
 As arable land becomes scarcer, the growing demand to maximize crop yields will drive the indoor farming business in the projected period.